TechsCode-Team/UltraPermissionsWiki/installation/server.md

 If you see a gui, that means you are good to go!
 <br>

-`NOTE:` *Make sure to make yourself super admin with the command `/upc AddSuperAdmin <Player>` inside the console!
+`NOTE:` *Make sure to make yourself super admin with the command `upc AddSuperAdmin <Player>` inside the console!
 Or you will not be able to use the plugin.*